 To teach the students some of the items in Odissi dance tradition and also one item from any contemporary composer's work.

-- 1. To teach the students a traditional Mangalacharan in the dance style - 2.
-To teach the students Abhinaya for one Sanskrit Kavya - 3.
-To teach the students how to recite the Bols of the items learnt in the course and also teach them how to sing the lyrics of the song for the items learnt.
+- 1. To teach the students an advanced traditional Mangalacharan in the dance style - 2.
+To teach the students Abhinaya Pallavi. - 3.
+To teach the students one choreography in a composition by a contemporary composer.